-iv.
 Controlled Foreign Corporations

-As a consequence of A.T.A.D.
-1, Article 13ab of the C.I.T.A. was introduced providing for the immediate taxation of passive income (less related expenses) generated by a foreign direct or indirect subsidiary established in a jurisdiction that
+Article 13ab of the C.I.T.A. provides for the immediate taxation of passive income (less related expenses) generated by a foreign direct or indirect subsidiary established in a jurisdiction that:

-- levies a profit tax at a rate of less than 9%, or - is included in the E.U. list of non-cooperative jurisdictions.
+- Levies a profit tax at a rate of less than 9% or - Is included in the E.U. list of non-cooperative jurisdictions.